Human sacrifice in Aztec culture: Religious explanations

-Political explanation
+Political explanations

 Politically, human sacrifice was important in Aztec culture as a way to represent a social hierarchy between their own culture and the enemies surrounding their city.
 Additionally, it was a way to structure the society of the Aztec culture itself.
 The hierarchy of cities like Tenochtitlan were tiered with the Tlatoani (emperor) on the top, the remaining nobles (pipiltin) next who managed the land owned by the emperor.
 Then the warriors, the pochteca (merchants), commoners and farmers.
 Then the lowest level of the hierarchy consisted of slaves and indentured servants.
 The only way of achieving social mobility was through successful performance as a warrior.
 This shows how important capturing enemies for sacrifice was as it was the singular way of achieving some type of "nobility".

 Within the system of organization based on hierarchy, there was also a social expectation contributing to the status of an individual at the time of their sacrifice.
 An individual was punished if unable to confidently address their own sacrifice, i.e. the person acted cowardly beforehand instead of brave.
 Then, instead of being sacrificed honorably, their lowly death paralleled their new lowly status.
 Where one's body traveled in the afterlife also depended on the type of death awarded to the individual.
 Those who died while being sacrificed or while battling in war went to the second-highest heaven, while those who died of illness were the lowest in the hierarchy.
 Those going through the lowest hierarchy of death were required to undergo numerous torturous trials and journeys, only to culminate in a somber underworld.
 Additionally, death during Flower Wars was considered much more noble than death during regular military endeavors.